CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 > * `sync` must have either ON or OFF after the command word
 > * Only data from Agendum will be synchronized to Google Calendar
 > * Only tasks with a start and end date/time will be synchronized
+> * Please accept or decline Google's request for permission for Agendum client to manage your calendar.
+Do not close the window abruptly.

 ### Exiting Agendum : `exit`